SherineAwad/multiomicsGRN/README.md

 Think of it as **finding all regions that are open in at least one sample and merging overlapping regions into a master list**.

-Imagine several people drawing maps of the same city, each highlighting where the windows are open.
-- Each map may differ slightly.
-- The consensus peak step **merges all maps into one master map** that shows all open windows observed across everyone.

 ---